 Our Community of Schools

-The Dufferin-Peel Catholic District School Board is one of the largest and most diverse school districts in Ontario with approximately 83,578 students (50,101 elementary and 33,477 secondary students) attending 149 schools (123 elementary and 26 secondary) located throughout Mississauga, Brampton, Caledon and Orangeville.
-In addition, over 46,000 students enrol in the board’s Adult and Continuing Education Programs each year.
+The Dufferin-Peel Catholic District School Board is one of the largest and most diverse school districts in Ontario with approximately 81,000 students attending 151 schools (125 elementary and 26 secondary) located throughout Mississauga, Brampton, Caledon and Orangeville.
+In addition, over 40,000 students enrol in the board’s Adult and Continuing Education Programs each year.
 We strive to ensure that each school and board facility is a safe, caring, healthy and inclusive place, where each student has every opportunity to succeed.

 At Dufferin-Peel, our goal is to provide quality Catholic education, which teaches students necessary life skills and prepares them for post-secondary education, the workplace, and for their role as responsible citizens.
 Our staff is among our greatest resources.
 The people we hire have a direct impact on the success of our students.
-With approximately 7,465 academic and 2,076 non-academic employees, Dufferin-Peel is one of the largest employers in the region.
+With approximately 11,000 employees, Dufferin-Peel is one of the largest employers in the region.

 The Government of Ontario's Broader Public Sector Business Documents Directive sets out the requirement for all designated BPS organizations to prepare and publish online business plans and other business or financial documents.
 Read More